Actor Jensen Ackles Adds Storied Bull Skull Art Piece to his Texas Art Collection

 Peeples: Boyd, thanks so much for telling us the “Y6 Sunrise” story.

-Santa Clarita journalist and Grammy nominee Stephen K. Peeples (aka “El Perpetrado”) was raised by career newspaper journalists and music-lovers in Miami and Los Angeles.
+Santa Clarita journalist and Grammy nominee Stephen K. Peeples (aka “El Instigadero”) was raised by career newspaper journalists and music-lovers in Miami and Los Angeles.
 His first music industry gig was as an Associate Editor at Cash Box magazine in Hollywood in 1975.
 He has written extensively about Texas music and art and wrote his first story about Boyd Elder in 1978.
 Peeples was the original, award-winning producer of “The Lost Lennon Tapes” radio series for Westwood One from 1988-1990.
 He earned a Grammy nomination as co-producer of the “Monterey International Pop Festival” box set (Rhino/MIPF, 1992).
 He was a record company Media Relations-PR executive for Capitol Records (1977-1980), Elektra/Asylum Records (1980-1983) and Rhino Entertainment (1992-1998).
 He was Rhino’s first web editor (1996-1998), then elevated to content editor of Warner Music Group websites (1998-2001).
 In California’s Santa Clarita Valley, Peeples was the award-winning Online Editor for The Signal newspaper’s website from 2007-2011, and wrote-hosted-co-produced SCVTV’s WAVE-nominated “House Blend” local music show from 2010-2015 (still airing in reruns).
-He is now VP/New Media Emeritus for Rare Cool Stuff Unltd., CEO of Pet Me Happy Treats and a News Editor at SCVNews.com.
-For more info and original stories, visit http://www.stephenkpeeples.com/.
+At this writing he is SVP/New Media Emeritus for Rare Cool Stuff Unltd., and a News Editor at SCVNews.com.
+For more info and original stories, visit https://stephenkpeeples.com/.
 For exclusive behind-the-scenes interviews, subscribe to his YouTube channel.

 Article: ‘Supernatural’ Fate for Texas Artist Boyd Elder’s ‘Y6 Sunrise’ Bull Skull